sumbach/lkitching.github.io/_clojure_jvm/01_jvm.md

 ## Java Virtual Machine

-The JVM is a virtual machine which defines its own instruction set, referred to a Java bytecode.
-The process of locating, loading, verifying and executing this bytecode is define by the [JVM specification](https://docs.oracle.com/javase/specs/jvms/se20/html/index.html).
+The JVM is a virtual machine which defines its own instruction set, referred to as Java bytecode.
+The process of locating, loading, verifying and executing this bytecode is defined by the [JVM specification](https://docs.oracle.com/javase/specs/jvms/se20/html/index.html).
 After installing a Java distribution, the JVM can be invoked via the `java` command.

 ## Java Development Kit